cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > - This option can only be used after the blueprint is deployed.
 > - If using CasC, the declarative definition overrides any configuration updates that are made in the UI the next time the controller is restarted.

-1. Sign in to the CloudBees CI controller UI.
+1. Sign in to the CloudBees CI controller UI as a user with **Administer** privileges.
 2. Navigate to **Manage Jenkins > AWS > Amazon S3 Bucket Access settings**, update the **S3 Bucket Name**, and select **Save**.
 3. Sign in to the CloudBees CI operations center UI as a user with **Administer** privileges.
    Note that access to back up jobs is restricted to admin users via role-based access control (RBAC).